mongodb-labs/mongoproxy/README.md

 	chmod 755 ./vendor.sh # only needs to be done once ./vendor.sh

+Note that currently, mongoproxy requires a specific fork of mgo because it requires some features not yet pulled into the main repo.

 To run (requires mongod to be running on localhost:27017):

 	chmod 755 ./start.sh # only needs to be done once